PKopel/traces/README.md

 # traces

-Small program computing dependency relation, trace, FNF and Hasse diagram of a given word.
+Small program computing dependency relation, trace, FNF and Hasse diagram (in Dot format) of a given word.

 ## Usage